bitcraze/crazyflie-firmware/docs/development/howto.md

 -------------------

 Decks can have a memory that contains its name.
-In our case the hello driver would be initialised only when a deck identified as \"myHello\" is installed on the Crazyflie.
+In our case the hello driver would be initialized only when a deck identified as \"myHello\" is installed on the Crazyflie.
 For development purpose it is possible to force enabling a deck driver with a compile flag.
 To do so create the file tools/make/config.mk with the content: